andreashandel/research-and-teaching-resources/Rdatacleaning_CheatSheet.md

 #R data cleaning tasks cheat-sheet

-This list is a collection of specific commands to do specific, often-needed data cleaning and prepping tasks in R. Most of the commands use the ['tidyverse' packages](https://github.com/hadley/tidyverse).
+This list is a collection of specific commands to do specific, often-needed (at least by me) data cleaning and prepping tasks in R. Most of the commands use the ['tidyverse' packages](https://github.com/hadley/tidyverse).
 So to make sure commands work, you need the corresponding packages, most simply done by `install.packages(tidyverse)` to get them _all_.

 *List maintained by Andreas Handel (ahandel@uga.edu).
-Last updated 9/22/2016.*
+Last updated 12/9/2016.*
 *If you know of other good examples, please let me know.*